Agenda for Change

-Furthermore, the EU will explore innovative ways of financing development, like the blending of grants and loans.
+Furthermore, the EU will explore innovative ways of, like the blending of grants and loans.
 It should also improve the coherence of its internal and external policies: European action in many areas like environment, trade, climate action, etc affects development countries.
 Here, the overall impact of EU development policy can still be improved.

 A significant share of EU aid is delivered in the form of budget support: financial transfers to government budgets in developing countries, coupled with policy dialogue, performance assessment and capacity building.
 The Commission proposes to make it more effective and efficient in delivering development results by strengthening the contractual partnerships with developing countries.